OctavioTudda/mapty-app/README.md

 # mapty-app

-An application that displays your current locations and lets you map and store your workouts.
+An application that displays your current location and lets you map and store your workouts.
 Enjoy!